MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-okta-to-microsoft-cloud-app-security.md

 ## How to connect Okta to Cloud App Security

-1. It is recommended that you create an admin Service Account in Okta for Cloud App Security.
+1. It's recommended that you create an admin Service Account in Okta for Cloud App Security.

      Make sure you use an account with Super Admin permissions.